DR. SABRI BIN SULAIMAN

 Biography | |

-Dr. Sabri Sulaiman is a Senior Lecturer in Sociology at the Department of Anthropology and Sociology, Faculty of Arts and Social Sciences, University of Malaya (UM), Malaysia.
-A seasoned academic, researcher, and consultant, Dr. Sabri brings experience in advancing child and family welfare, policy, intervention, and rights-based approaches to social justice across local and global contexts.
-He holds a Bachelor’s degree in Social Administration and Justice, a Master’s in Social Intervention, and a PhD in Social Services, all from the University of Malaya (UM).
+Dr. Sabri Sulaiman is a Senior Lecturer at the Department of Anthropology and Sociology, Faculty of Arts and Social Sciences, University of Malaya (UM), Malaysia.
+Dr. Sabri Sulaiman holds a Bachelor’s degree in Social Administration and Justice with a minor in anthropology and sociology, Master’s in Social Intervention, and a PhD in Social Services, all from the University of Malaya (UM).
 His academic journey has been marked by a consistent commitment to vulnerable and marginalised populations, with his Master’s thesis focusing on Social Deprivation and the Social Well-being of Malaysian Children, and his PhD research contributing to the development of a Community-Based Social Care Model for Street-Connected Children.
 Dr. Sabri has collaborated with and consulted for government agencies, including the National Population and Family Development Board (NPFDB) or LPPKN.
-Dr. Sabri's areas of interest focus on child and family policy and welfare, Social Care, Social Intervention, Social Policy, Social Rights, Social Justice, and Social Protection.
-Using mixed methods, his research and primary work focus on:
+Dr. Sabri's areas of interest focus on child and family policy and welfare, Social Care, Social Intervention, Social Needs, Social Policy, Social Rights, Social Justice, Inequality, Social mobility and Social Protection.
+Using mixed methods, his current research interest and primary work focus on:

 Publication